higan-emu/emulation-articles/README.md

 # byuu's emulator development resources

-After byuu/near retired in July 2020,
-he took this website offline
-since he was no longer willing to maintain it.

-However,
+This website is an archived copy of byuu.net as it existed when it was closed on July 2020.
-since it contained a lot of useful information and wisdom about the design and implementation of emulators, the most important and useful information has been collected and preserved here.
+Since it contained a lot of useful information and wisdom about the design and implementation of emulators, the most important and useful information has been collected and preserved here.